aduong/mosh-with-jump/README.md

 Using a jump server

     ./mosh-with-jump -J $jump_server $destination

+Using a jump server with ProxyJump in .ssh/config

+    ./mosh-with-jump $destination

 With ports specified (for the target server)

     ./mosh-with-jump -p 61000:61100 -J $jump_server $destination